Understanding Usage Tracking

 What Gets Tracked

 The Settings > Usage page shows meters for every feature with a non-zero plan limit.
-On current account-based plan tiers the primary meter is:
+On current account-based plan tiers those are:

 | Feature | What counts |